SummerOak/CrashSDK/README.md

 # Unwind Native Call Stack

   When gcc generates code that handles exceptions, it produces tables that describe how to unwind the stack.
 These tables are found in the .eh_frame section; Read https://refspecs.linuxfoundation.org/LSB_3.0.0/LSB-Embedded/LSB-Embedded/ehframechpt.html for details of .eh_frame format.
-The definition of Call Frame Instructions in FDE can be found in DWARF(Debugging With Attributed Record Formats) specification , you can download here: http://dwarfstd.org
+The definition of Call Frame Instructions in FDE can be found in DWARF(Debugging With Attributed Record Formats) specification , you can download it here: http://dwarfstd.org

   The process of unwinding can be describe as below:
   1. Get IP(instruction pointer) where program crashed(by parsing the third parameter of sa_handler);